 Other manufacturers will say, “We built more Corollas” and I think we say, “We built more Golfs” but nobody’s built more of one actual iteration of a car if you get…

-Tom Smith: When you put the rear engine, rear-wheel drive, plus the front engine, front-wheel drive, plus the Golf version…
+Tom: When you put the rear-engine, rear-wheel drive, plus the front-engine, front-wheel drive, plus the Golf version…

 When it comes to single most built car in its own iteration… because all other manufacturers say, “We’ve built 23 million” I don’t know Civics or whatever.
 But that’s seven or eight different cars, whereas the Beetle was always essentially one car.

-Tom Smith: When you say “we” are you speaking in those numbers the half million number that you just put out, was that just Volkswagen of America or is that global?
+Tom: When you say “we” are you speaking in those numbers the half-million number that you just put out, was that just Volkswagen of America or is that global?

-Tom Smith: All right, because I’m certain that there’s plenty of people that want to hear anything else that you have to share about the Beetle.
+Tom: All right, because I’m certain that there’s plenty of people that want to hear anything else that you have to share about the iconic history of Volkswagen Beetle?